ulflulfl/homeautomation/Ikea_VINDRIKTNING.md

 With an ESP8266 (or ESP32) board and ESPHome, it is fairly easy to connect the VINDRIKTNING to Home Assistant and measure the PM 2.5 air quality value.

 The "noisy" fan runs on 5V which can be heard even 1m away.
 When using 3.3 V from the ESP8266 instead, the fan runs completely silent, even if only 20 cm away.
-However, I don't know if that affects accuracy.
+However, I don't know if the slower fan affects accuracy.

 Many instructions can be found on the internet how to do these hacks.